chiyeon/XuBot/README.md

 # xubot
-XuBot is a simple discord bot with random features!
+XuBot (pronounced "Shoe-Bot") is a simple discord bot with random features!

 Its prefix is "x ".
 Type **"x help"** to begin!

-To view updates, user the **version** command.
+To view updates, use the **version** command.

 # XuCoins
 Each user has a XuCoin balance they can use for a multitude of activities.
 To gain XuCoins, players can use the **plus** command to find a single coin.
 They may also gamble a specified amount of their balance with the **gamble** command, with a 50% chance to lose their gamble and a 50% chance to gain back 2x their wager.